vonpupp/siga-tools-fs-wrfimporter-csv/readme.txt

 HISTORY:

-* v0.2
+* v0.3
-- first working version
+- Migrated to OOP paradigm
+- Better logger / verbosity support
 - TODO:
 	- Clean the code
 	- Fix the file field (not appearing on EA)
 	- Add more parameters
 	- Fix paths as option and parameter

-	- Learn how to use the logger and verbosity levels
+* v0.2
+- first working version

 * v0.1
 - directory parsing working